 I bugged some coworkers to help me with the cover illustration (Skye Zhang 🙏🏾) and the book layout (Vineeth Sampath 🙏🏾).
 I wanted it to be a product that people mistook for a Rupi Kaur book, picked up to leaf through, and snort-laughed when its true nature revealed itself.

-I set up a simple website using a free Shopify store I got from work and Lulu Xpress to print and ship the book on-demand.
+I set up a simple website using a free Shopify store I got from work and Lulu Xpress to sell, print, and ship the book on-demand.
 Aside from a ~$150 Facebook campaign I ran as an experiment, I focused on getting all my sales organically:

 - I drove people to a coming soon page to build an email list while I prepared the book for launch.

 - I sent free copies out to a handful of larger accounts (I didn't make a lot of sales but got some new followers).

 - Some people googled the book after seeing it in the wild to buy a copy of their own.

 - A few people bought a 2nd copy as a gag gift to send to a friend.

 People I knew bought the book of course.
 But I didn't expect so many orders from strangers.
 I was surprised to discover that my spoof of a poetry book had legs and people were actually enjoying it, sharing it, and leaving positive reviews.

 As of today, I've made about $1600 USD in revenue from a $15 book—all from the counterintuitive idea of publishing words on a photo-sharing app.

 Poetpreneurs?
 In this creator economy?

 It's almost like poetry was waiting for social media all these years.
-To help carry it literally into the hands of the masses.
+To carry it (literally) into the hands of the masses.
 To open poets up to rapid feedback loops, low-barrier merchandising, and the opportunity to grow an audience they could call their own.
-Writers could now reap the recognition and revenue that the poets of the past never saw while they were living.
+Writers could now reap the recognition and revenue that most poets of the past never got to enjoy while alive.

-Now, is this species of poetry any good?
-That's up to the consumer, as T.T.
+Can you call this species of poetry "good"?
+That's for free market capitalism to decide, as T.T.
 Poet taught me.